When Foot Pain May Mean Arthritis

 Learn about the various causes of foot pain, including different kinds of arthritis.

-From joint inflammation to narrowed blood vessels and compressed nerves - these problems may be to blame for painful feet.
-Learn about the diseases that can affect the sole and mid-foot as well as heels and toes.
 Many forms of arthritis and related conditions affect the joints of the foot as well as the skin and toenails.
 Here are some possible diseases that may cause problems for feet, toes and heels.

 Juvenile arthritis is the term used to describe the joint diseases that affect children 16 years and younger.
-There are different types of JA that can cause pain and swelling in several joints including ones in the feet.
+There are different types of JA that can cause pain and swelling in several joints, including ones in the feet.

 Gout is a form of inflammatory arthritis that occurs when the body is unable to remove excess uric acid.
 The turns into needle-shaped crystals and gets deposited in tissues of the body, including the joints.
 The first symptom of gout is intense pain and swelling in the big toe.
 Over time, lumps of uric acid may form beneath the skin of the feet.
 Symptoms include a rapid onset of severe pain, which usually reaches its peak after 4 to 12 hours.
 Lingering pain from gout attacks can persist for weeks, and later attacks tend to last longer and affect more joints.

 Lupus is a chronic autoimmune disease that causes the body's immune system to mistakenly attack healthy tissues, including the joints.
 The wrist and small joints of the feet are most commonly affected by lupus.
 In some cases, the toes can also turn blue from sensitivity to cold, a symptom of Raynaud’s phenomenon.

 Stay in the Know.
 Live in the Yes.